 - A completed Udall application, submitted online, including the 800-word Udall Essay*

 - Three letters of recommendation focused on your leadership, public service, and commitment to your career goals.
 These letters can be from a mix of academic and professional references.
 They should be emailed to firstname.lastname@example.org.
 See advice for recommenders.

 - Transcripts for all colleges and universities attended (unofficial is fine at this stage)

 *Applicants must identify a speech, book, policy memo, or piece of legislation authored by Morris K. Udall or Steward L. Udall and base their essay on the selected work, discussing it in light of the applicants’ own interests and goals.
 You can find online archives of both Udalls’ writings here.

 After the campus deadline, a committee will review all applications.
 The nominated applicants will then be notified and guided through the final steps of the application process.

-By this date, the nominees must submit their final application materials online.
+By this date and time, the nominees must submit their final application materials online.
 Any updated transcripts or letters of recommendation will also need to be submitted to FSO at this time for attachment to your application.

 NATIONAL SELECTION PROCESS

 The Udall Foundation announces winners and honorable mentions on the Udall website by May 1.
 Udall Scholars attend a conference in Arizona the summer immediately after being selected.